viniciusbds/viniciusbds/README.md

-### Hi there 👋

-🌱 I'm a 3rd year undergraduate computer science student at UFCG and developer/researcher at LSD
+🔭 3rd year undergraduate computer science student at UFCG and developer/researcher at LSD.

-🚀 I have experience with with golang and some other cool things like containers, docker and kubenetes

 ### Social networks
 <!--